-Specifies the destination for the analysis.
-If this option is not given or it is dest, the destination will be the caller's group leader, otherwise the destination Dest is either the pid() of an I/O device or a filename.
-And, finally, if the filename is [] - "fprof.analysis" is used instead.
+Specifies the destination for the trace text dump.
+If this option is not given, no dump is generated, if it is dump the destination will be the caller's group leader, otherwise the destination Dump is either the pid of an I/O device or a filename.
+And, finally, if the filename is [] - "fprof.dump" is used instead.
+This option is not allowed with the stop option.